JuliaGeodynamics/LaMEM.jl/README.md

 ```
 The last parameter are optional PETSc command-line options.
 By default it runs on one processor
 ### 3. Reading output files back into julia
+*[NOTE: this does currently not work natively under windows.
+It will work on the WSL.]*
 There is an easy way to read the output of a LaMEM timestep back into julia:
 ```julia
 julia> FileName="FB_multigrid.pvtr"